 For its part, the developer says that the building is safe despite its leaning.
 The developer believes this accusation is a way for the contractor to avoid responsibility for poor workmanship on its part and also an excuse for the contractor to back out of the deal.
 The developer has announced plans to file a counterclaim against the contractor.

 While this condominium project is underway in a city in another state, it illustrates the close relationship between construction law and condominium and homeowners association law.
-Construction issues like this frequently come up in Louisiana and Texas condominium projects whenever things go awry.
+Construction issues like this frequently come up in Louisiana, Texas and Alabama condominium projects whenever things go awry.
 As in this case, a developer may accuse a contractor of overall shoddy work on the project and demand appropriate compensation, while the contractor may blame the problem on unsafe site selection.

 Construction issues like the one in the story here can be very difficult to sort out.
 It is usually important to have the help of experienced legal counsel in the even one’s company is facing construction litigation.